 Global Opportunities Competition

-The Global Opportunities photo, video and blog competition is open to all Leeds students who have completed a global opportunity during the 2021/22 academic year.
-This could include a study abroad placement for a semester or full year, completing a summer school programme, and also international work placements.
-Submissions from both online and in person experiences welcome!
+The Global Opportunities photo, video and blog competition is open to all Leeds students who have completed a global opportunity during the 2022/23 academic year.
+This could include a study abroad placement for a semester or full year, completing a summer school programme, and also international work placements or volunteering.
+Submissions from both online and in person experiences are welcome!

 - Landscapes & Cityscapes

 - A moment that made me go WOW